DjMikeLin/PoxnoraSearchEngine/README.md

 # Poxnora Search Engine
-Search engine to search/filter runes in Poxnora built as a MEHN(MongoDB, Express, Handlebars, Node) application.
+Fullstack MEHN search engine application to search/filter runes in Poxnora built as a MEHN(MongoDB, Express, Handlebars, Node) application.
+App also has a branch called *mehn-crud* that is a full CRUD app.

 ## Technologies and Frameworks Used
 #### **Bootstrap**